rghanty/210-personal-project/README.md

 - You can add medicines to the prescription by clicking on the "Add medicine" button on the app window.
 - You can check medicines to consume in the future by clicking on the "Check medicines" button.
+- You can initiate the reminder system by clicking on quit and the system will display a pop-up window and a sound whenever it's time to take a medicine.
 - You can locate the visual component (a picture of a stethoscope and prescription pills) right as the application opens and the main window appears.
 Another visual element is a picture of a stopwatch which becomes visible as soon as the "Quit" button is pressed.
+- You can press the enter key in the addMeds menu on the submit button to submit the medicine and on the cancel button to cancel.
+- In the checkMeds JFrame, click on the enter key to leave the window.
 - You can save the state of the prescription by clicking on the "Save prescription" button in the main menu.
 - You can reload the state of the prescription by clicking on the "Load prescription" button in the main menu.
 - **Important Note:** If you want to add more medicines to an existing file, make sure to click on "Load prescription"